nickmmark/two-factor-entropy/README.md

 | 2FA  | 35  |2.072721 | 0.3163435 |
 | Random  | 10000  | 2.124127	| 0.3102022 |

+I compared these two groups using a two-tailed t-test

 ## references:
 * Miller, George A. (1956).
 [The magical number seven, plus or minus two: Some limits on our capacity for processing information.](http://psychclassics.yorku.ca/Miller/) Psychological Review.